wEbCoAdEr/NodeAuthRestAPI/README.md

 - **Pagination and Utility Modules:**
     - Utilizes Mongoose Paginate and Aggregate Paginate plugins for streamlined pagination of database queries.
-    - Implements dedicated utility modules for email handling (with Handlebars template support), AWS S3 integration, and error monitoring using Sentry.
+    - Implements dedicated utility modules for email handling (with Handlebars template support), AwsS3 S3 integration, and error monitoring using Sentry.

 The NodeAuthRestAPI provides a robust foundation for building secure and feature-rich RESTful APIs, incorporating best practices in authentication, data management, error handling, and middleware implementation.
 Each feature is carefully designed to enhance security, scalability, and maintainability of the application.